-Quite clearly, different CRMs $\crm$ can lead to the same normalized random probability $\crm/\crm(\mathbb{X})$: for instance $\crm$ and $\alpha \crm$ leads to the same normalization for any $\alpha > 0$.
-In Theorem~\ref{th:identifiability} below we build on a result on subordinators by David Aldous and Stevan Evans \cite[Lemma 7.5]{PitmanYor1992} to prove that this can be the only source for the lack of identifiability. \\
+Quite clearly, different CRMs $\crm$ can lead to the same normalized random measure $\crm/\crm(\mathbb{X})$: for example, $\crm$ and $\alpha \crm$ lead to the same normalization for any $\alpha > 0$.
+In Theorem~\ref{th:identifiability} below we build on a result on subordinators by David Aldous and Stevan Evans \cite[Lemma 7.5]{PitmanYor1992} to prove that this can be the only source for the lack of identifiability.